ldaptools/ldaptools/docs/en/reference/Attribute-Converters.md

   * `toLdap`: Converts a PHP int to a string.

   * `fromLdap`: Converts a LDAP numeric string to a PHP int.

+#### *flags*
+  * `toLdap`: Takes a bool for the current attribute and flips the bit of the overall flag value going to LDAP.

+  * `fromLdap`: Returns a bool based on whether the current attribute bit is set in the flag value from LDAP.

 #### *generalized_time*
   * `toLdap`: Converts a PHP `\DateTime` object to a generalized timestamp string.